Greetings, new Espoo resident

 - The Mayor of Espoo is Jukka Mäkelä.

-- We celebrate the 50th anniversary as a city in 2022, but the history of Espoo dates back to the 15th century.
-Fall in love with your celebrating city!
+- We celebrated the 50th anniversary as a city in 2022, but the history of Espoo dates back to the 15th century.

 - Instead of just one centre, Espoo has five.